The Voice (Australian TV series) season 10

 The tenth season of The Voice began airing on 8 August 2021.
 Due to the acquisition of 21st Century Fox by Disney, Fox Studios has been designated to Disney and Marvel productions, resulting in ITV Studios Australia becoming the new home for The Voice.
 In August 2020, it was announced Seven Network had picked up the series for its tenth season, set to broadcast in 2021, with Sonia Kruger returning as host.
 In December of the same year, Seven announced that Guy Sebastian, Jessica Mauboy, Rita Ora, and Keith Urban were the coaches, replacing Boy George, Delta Goodrem and Kelly Rowland.

 The grand finale was prerecorded in April 2021, with four different endings being taped.
 The show was broadcast on 12 September 2021 with the winner, Bella Taylor Smith, being decided by a viewer poll.
-Smith’s victory marked Guy Sebastian’s first win as a coach.
-Smith was also the first winning artist to have a coach blocked during her blind audition.
+Smith’s victory marked Guy Sebastian’s first and only win as a coach.
+For the first time, an artist that had a coach blocked in his/her blind auditions (Guy Sebastian blocking Jessica Mauboy) went on to win an entire Australian season.

-Coaches and host
+Coaches and Host

 On 15 December 2020, Seven announced Guy Sebastian would continue as a coach; Jessica Mauboy and Rita Ora were named as new coaches, replacing Boy George and Delta Goodrem; and Keith Urban, having last been a coach in the first season, returned to the coaching panel, replacing Kelly Rowland.
 Sonia Kruger, who left as host following the conclusion of the eighth season, returned as host following the exit of Darren McMullen and Renee Bargh.